-Meng, Dr. Claire Xu and Zhengsong Zhang, chaired by Yuan Meng, Head of Medical Office.
+Our MSC is composed of selected research and development functional heads and Subject Matter Experts, chaired by Yuan Meng.
 Our MSC is the highest medical safety governance body engaged in setting standards for protecting the medical safety of patients and users of our products, and providing strategic direction in product vigilance and patient or user safety.
 The MSC's responsibilities include: